Stralsund Sights - Worth more than a Side Trip

 Arrival by plane, train or bus

+Book yours here Arrival by plane, bus or train*.
 The nearest airport is in Rostock.
-From there you can continue with a rental car.
-The journey is also possible by train.
-Long-distance buses * also stop in Stralsund.
+From there we continue with the rental car.
+Arrival by train is possible.
+Also drive Long-distance buses * to Stralsund.

 Hotels in Stralsund: